gbv/jskos/jskos.md

-subject       [set]                     what this item is about (e.g. topic) subjectOf     [set]                     resources about this item (e.g. documentation) depiction     [list] of [URL]           list of image URLs depicting the item
+subject       [set]                     what this item is about (e.g. topic) subjectOf     [set]                     resources about this item (e.g. documentation) depiction     [list] of [URL]           list of image URLs depicting the item media         [list] of [media]         audiovisual or other digital content representing the item

 Applications MAY limit the fields `notation` and/or `depiction` to lists of a single element or ignore all preceding elements of these lists.